BlogStrategyWhat counts as a good MCAT score, and what to targ...

 Strategy · 5 min read

-The average MCAT score across all test-takers is approximately 500 out of 528.
-The average score for matriculants (students who enroll in medical school) is approximately 511.5.
-This gives you a rough benchmark, but the right target depends on where you want to apply.
+The mean MCAT score across all test takers is around 500 out of 528.
+Among matriculants, students who actually enroll in medical school, the average is roughly 511 to 512.
+That gives you a benchmark, but the right target is set by where you want to apply, not by the national mean.

-Your MCAT score is one part of a much larger application.
-It matters, but it does not define you as a future doctor.
-Focus on improvement, not perfection.
+Your MCAT score is one piece of a much larger application.
+It matters, and it does not define whether you will be a good doctor.
+Aim at improvement you can control, not at a perfect number.

 The Pillar Prep playbookThis post is one piece of a larger system.
 The full course has 12 trap families, section-specific protocols, and a smart error log that adapts to you.